pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ##### Agent Override

-Each feature MUST include an `Agent Override` section according to the Reference 1 — Feature Subtemplate.
+Each feature MUST include an `Agent Override` section according to the Reference FS — Feature Subtemplate.

 The Agent Override MUST: